NizanMandelblit/scheduler_RR/README.md

+# RR non preemptive scheduler
-# Simple implementation of a RR non preemptive scheduler in C
+Simple implementation of a RR non preemptive scheduler in C